mariokernich/ui5-tcode-finder/README.md

 ## Features

-- **Search Functionality**: Quickly search for T-Codes by their code or description.
+- **Search Functionality**: Quickly search for T-Codes by their code, title, or description.
 - **Copy to Clipboard**: Easily copy T-Codes to the clipboard by clicking on a table row.
 - **Favorite Management**: Mark T-Codes as favorites and sort them for easy access.
 Favorites are stored in local storage.
 - **Add Custom T-Codes**: Add your own T-Codes with descriptions.
-- **Delete T-Codes**: Delete selected T-Codes from the list.
-- **Reset to Factory Defaults**: Reset the T-Code list to the default set of T-Codes.
+- **Theme Selection**: Choose between light, dark, or system theme.
+- **Group Visibility**: Select which transaction groups to display.
+- **Responsive Design**: Optimized for both desktop and mobile devices.

 ## Demo

 A live demo of the application can be accessed at [tcodes.kernich.de](https://tcodes.kernich.de).